 What is Sleep Apnea?

 Some experience 5 to 30 apnea episodes in one hour.
 When breathing is irregular, carbon dioxide builds up in the bloodstream, triggering the brain to wake the sleeping person and resume breathing.

-Why does sleep apnea happen?
-When someone with obstructive sleep apnea sleeps, gravity and muscle relaxation allows the tongue and surrounding soft tissue to fall back into the throat area, collapsing the airway and obstructing the air flow.
-The condition is further complicated by excessive weight, loss of muscle tone due to aging or excessive tissue in the upper airway.
-Additionally, sleeping on the back or alcohol use may increase apnea events.
+When someone with obstructive sleep apnea (or OSA) sleeps, gravity and muscle relaxation allows the tongue and surrounding soft tissue to fall back into the throat area.
+This collapses the airway and obstructs the airflow.
+This condition is further complicated by excessive weight, loss of muscle tone due to aging or excessive tissue in the upper airway.
+Additionally, sleeping on your back or alcohol use may increase apnea events.

 Sleep apnea consequences can be significant.
 When left untreated, sleep apnea can lead to several physical issues and diseases, as well as major health complications.
 (1) Other consequences of sleep apnea are:

 - An 83% increase in drug-resistant hypertension